DimiTech/dimitech.github.io/_posts/2019-07-20-how-to-become-an-expert-part-1.md

 ## What programming language to choose?

+It doesn't matter that much.
+Don't overthink it, you're eventually going to learn multiple programming languages anyways.
-Doesn't matter. **Just pick one and learn it extremely well before moving on.**
+**Just pick one and learn it extremely well before moving on.**

-Important things to consider when picking a programming language:
+Here are the important things to consider when picking a programming language:

-- Is the language popular?
+### Is the language popular?
 Do a lot of people use it?

+This is very important because a big, active user community will mean that there are plenty of learning resources available, messaging channels, forums, events, etc. It also means that there should be less bugs in the language itself and that the newly discovered bugs / vulnerabilities are going to be fixed quickly.

-- Is there a big market demand for that language?
+## Is there a big market demand for that language?

+If you're considering programming for money, this is obviously important.
+A good thing to do is to keep track of the highest paying programming languages and ecosystems, and keep an eye on the upcoming trends as well.

+### What kind of a program do you want to make?

+You might have a project in mind that you want to build at some point.
+Do some research on the internet (and in person) to find out what language/ecosystem fits your use case the best.

 ## How long does it take to become a proficient programmer?